milesburton/Arduino-Temperature-Control-Library/examples/ESP-WebServer/README.md

 ## ❓ Questions & Support
 - **Library Matters**: If you have issues with the **Arduino Temperature Control Library** itself, please open a ticket in the [official repository](https://github.com/milesburton/Arduino-Temperature-Control-Library/issues)
-- **This Sketch**: For help customizing this example, dealing with Wi-Fi issues, or setting up the chart dashboard, and other device-specific tweaks, please visit the [Arduino Forum](https://forum.arduino.cc/).
+- **This Sketch**: For help customising this example, dealing with Wi-Fi issues, or setting up the chart dashboard, and other device-specific tweaks, please visit the [Arduino Forum](https://forum.arduino.cc/).
 You will find many friendly developers there ready to help.

 ---

 ## 📜 License
 This project is distributed under the [MIT License](https://opensource.org/licenses/MIT).

+---

-> We hope you find this Sketch useful for monitoring temperatures - both in a machine-readable (REST) and human-friendly (web dashboard) format.
+We hope you find this Sketch useful for monitoring temperatures - both in a machine-readable (REST) and human-friendly (web dashboard) format.
 Happy hacking! 🚀